TomB-134/MinimalMenu/README.md

 1. Download and install Fabric from here: https://fabricmc.net/use
 2. Download Fabric API mod from here: https://www.curseforge.com/minecraft/mc-mods/fabric-api and place in your mods folder.
+3. Download Modmenu from [CurseForge](https://www.curseforge.com/minecraft/mc-mods/modmenu) (Required to be able to configure mod, all settings are off by default.)
-3. Download minimal menu from [the github page](https://github.com/TomB-134/MinimalMenu/releases) and place in your mods folder.
+4. Download minimal menu from [the github page](https://github.com/TomB-134/MinimalMenu/releases) and place in your mods folder.
-4. Launch the game and configure the options you want in config/minimalmenu.json, note that this does require a restart.
+5. Launch the game and configure the options you want in config/minimalmenu.json, note that this does require a restart.

 #### TODO
 * ~~Add mod menu support.~~ - Coming next version

-**Warning: This mod may not be compatible with other GUI related mods and is only designed to work with either mod menu or vanilla GUI.**
+**Warning: This mod may not be compatible with other GUI related mods and is only designed to work with modmenu installed.**